Lake Huron: Storm of 1913

 On November 9, 1913, the Great Lakes Storm of 1913 in Lake Huron sank 10 ships, and more than 20 were driven ashore.
 The storm, which raged for 16 hours, killed 235 seamen.

-Matoa—a propeller freighter weighing 2,311 gross register tons—had passed between Port Huron, Michigan, and Sarnia, Ontario, just after midnight.
+Matoa—a propeller freighter measuring 2,311 gross register tons—had passed between Port Huron, Michigan, and Sarnia, Ontario, just after midnight.
 On November 9, just after six in the morning, Senator pushed upstream.
 Less than an hour later, Manola—a propeller freighter of 2,325 gross register tons also built in Cleveland in 1890—passed through.
 Captain Frederick W. Light of Manola reported that both the Canadian and the American weather stations had storm flag signals flying from their weather towers.
 Following behind at 7:00 a.m. that Sunday, Regina steamed out of Sarnia into the northwest gale.
 The warnings had been up for four hours.
 Manola passed Regina off Port Sanilac, 22 smi up the lake.
 Captain Light determined that if it continued to deteriorate, he would seek shelter at Harbor Beach, Michigan, another 30 smi up the lake.
 There, he could seek shelter behind the breakwater.
 Before he reached Harbor Beach, the winds turned to the northeast and the lake began to rise.
 It was noon when he reached Harbor Beach and ran for shelter.

 The waves were so violent that Manola touched bottom entering the harbor.
 With help from a tugboat, Manola tied up to the break wall with eight lines.
 It was about 3:00 p.m. when Manola was secured and the crew prepared to drop anchor.
 As they worked, the cables began to snap from wind pressure against the hull.
 To keep from being pushed aground, they kept their bow into the wind with the engines running half to full in turns, yet the ship still drifted 800 ft before its movement was arrested.
 Waves breaking over the ship damaged several windows, and the crew reported seeing portions of the concrete break wall peeling off as the waves struck it.
 Meanwhile, fifty miles farther up the lake, Matoa and Captain Hugh McLeod had to ride out the storm without a safe harbor.
 Matoa was found stranded on the Port Austin reef when the winds subsided.

 It was noon on Monday before the winds let up and not until 11:00 p.m. that night before Captain Light determined it to be safe to continue his journey.
 Although Manola survived the storm, she was renamed Mapledawn in 1920, and on November 24, 1924, she became stranded on Christian Island in Georgian Bay.
 It was declared a total loss.
 Salvagers were able to recover approximately 75,000 bushels of barley.